10 Top Stocks To Buy for 2022

 - You can buy stock through an online stockbroker, a full-service broker or directly from the company.
 While you don't need a broker to buy stock, having a middleman could give you more options and simplify your life when investing.

-Data is accurate as of Sept.
-21, 2022, and is subject to change.
-Information on analyst ratings was sourced from Nasdaq.
+Data is accurate as of Nov.
+22, 2022, and is subject to change.
+Information on analyst ratings was sourced from Yahoo Finance.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.